-One of the strategic pillars in the new University Strategy is 'driving excellence in education'.
 We are a first-choice university destination for students in an increasingly competitive, international recruitment market.
 Students are attracted by our excellent academic reputation, our outstanding graduate employment record, our world-class sports facilities, and the wide array of other social, recreational and personal development opportunities we offer.
 Our ability to offer placement options across our discipline base, and with leading organisations, is one of the features that distinguishes us from other top UK research-intensive universities.
 Our graduates have excellent employment prospects, not only because of their discipline-specific knowledge and skills but also because of the emphasis we place on developing well-rounded, enterprising individuals with high aspirations.
 As a result, our graduates are well-equipped to contribute to economic growth and policy development, as well as making a positive social contribution.
-National publications in the form of the Longitudinal Education Outcomes (LEO) and the Higher Education Statistics Agency (HESA) Graduate Outcomes Survey indicate that the University’s graduates do well in the employment market.
-In May 2021, the Office for Students published a new dataset, Projected Completion and Employment from Entrant Data (Proceed), a composite measure drawing together these two metrics.
-The University’s overall Proceed measure was 84.3% and this absolute value was the seventh highest of the providers for which data was published.

 During 2021/22, we were ranked in the top ten in all national university league tables.
 In response to the high demand for our programmes, our student population has been growing.
-Despite the ongoing impact of the COVID-19 pandemic, there was growth in our core headcount student population between 2019/20 and 2020/21 of 1.0%.
-In 2020/21, our core student population comprised 13,589 undergraduates, 3,798 taught postgraduates and 1,654 research postgraduates.
+Despite the ongoing impact of the COVID-19 pandemic, there was growth in our core headcount student population between 2020/21 and 2021/22 of 4.6%.
+In 2021/22, our core student population comprised 13,854 undergraduates, 4,375 taught postgraduates and 1,697 research postgraduates.

-Beneficiaries of our teaching activities range from school age (aspiration raising and mentoring) through to mature learners (Massive Open Online Courses (MOOCS) and continuing professional development), and include undergraduates, taught postgraduates, and research postgraduates.
+Beneficiaries of our teaching activities range from school age (aspiration raising and mentoring) through to mature learners (continuing professional development and MOOCS), and include undergraduates, taught postgraduates and research postgraduates.
 We recruit internationally and are committed to promoting a diverse student population.
-The 2020/21 session saw the third year of delivery of our new online programmes in partnership with Wiley.
+The 2021/22 session saw the fourth year of delivery of our new online programmes in partnership with Wiley.
 This partnership enables us to deliver teaching in a mode that is likely to be more convenient for mature students and those with caring responsibilities.
-We are currently working on an expansion of our online provision.
-The lessons we learned from this initiative helped us in moving to remote delivery of teaching when the UK moved into lockdown in response to the COVID-19 pandemic, and in developing our new Bath Blend model for 2020/21.

 In November 2020, we were recognised as a University of Sanctuary by the charity City of Sanctuary, in recognition of our commitment to being a welcoming and safe place for refugees and asylum seekers, to ensuring academic teaching and research flourish in this area, and to developing our collaboration with the wider local community.
 During 2021/22, we moved rapidly to provide support for staff and students affected by the invasion of Ukraine.
 We also received a Silver Athena Swan award.
 Athena Swan is an internationally recognised gender equality initiative.

 Employers are also beneficiaries of our teaching activities through the skillset of our graduates.
-In the 2022 QS World University Rankings, the University of Bath was ranked 97th in the world in the employer reputation performance measure.
+In the 2023 QS world ranking, the University of Bath was ranked 102nd in the world in the employer reputation performance measure.
 We also measure our success in delivering the skills that employers want in terms of our ability to maintain our network of placement sponsors.
-In 2018/19 we launched our first-degree apprenticeship, the Level 7 Digital and Technology Solutions Specialist Integrated Degree, and during 2019/20 we extended the number of employers with whom we partnered to deliver this provision.
-In 2020/21 we launched our second-degree apprenticeship, the Level 7 Architecture Integrated Degree, and undertook development work on a new Level 7-degree apprenticeship in Artificial Intelligence.
-Our first 9 apprentices successfully completed their integrated degree apprenticeships.
+In 2018/19 we launched our first-degree apprenticeship, the Level 7 Digital and Technology Solutions Specialist Integrated Degree.
+In 2020/21 we launched our second-degree apprenticeship, the Level 7 Architecture Integrated Degree, and in 2021/22 we undertook development work on a new Level 7 degree apprenticeship in Clinical Psychology.

 The wider community also benefits from our ability to attract high-quality, engaged students.
-Working in close partnership with the Students’ Union, the University offers a wide range of opportunities for personal development, including volunteering, summer internships, personal development and skills training.
-In providing a wide range of opportunities to learn through experience and enhance personal development and career prospects, we are producing graduates who are well-equipped to act as good citizens and members of local, national, and international society.
+Working in close partnership with the Students’ Union, we offer a wide range of opportunities for personal development, including volunteering, summer internships, personal development and skills training.
+In providing a wide range of opportunities to learn through experience and enhance personal development and career prospects, we are producing graduates who are well-equipped to act as good citizens and members of local, national and international society.

 The knowledge that we generate through our research and teaching activities can be exploited to achieve a number of public benefits: